zeyuz35/zeyuz35.github.io/vault/CWF.meeting.md

 ## Roadmap

 Bonsoo mentioned that some theoretical properties would be nice to established, at least with the introduction of some stricter regularity conditions.

+## Suggestions

+Try to use different data, e.g. Unemployment (tends to be regarded as easier to forecast)

+Also consider 2nd log diff of CPI, because sometimes people (such as McCracken) document this as being I(2).

+Plot the series of covariance matrices, correlation matrices, etc over time

+Investigate why using a correlation matrix instead gives more "equal" weighting

+Investigate with simulation mixture models (this should give equal weighting)